minerva-medical/minerva-medical.github.io/index.md

 ![](images/Status-modal-matrp.png)

 ### Dispense Form Page
 When a user wants to dispense a medication or supply, they will be able to fill out a form that will help with documentation and updating the inventory.
-This form is accessable through the navigation bar as the "Dispense Inventory" tab.
+This form is accessible through the navigation bar as the "Dispense Inventory" tab.
 This form have users fill out the following fields:

 * Date of dispense
 * Who was dispensing the medication